 How to Find Sodium

 Labels on foods often claim that the food is "low-sodium" or something similar.
-Learn what these claims mean:
+Look for foods labeled "no salt added."

 - "Unsalted" means there is no sodium added to the food.
 But the food may still contain sodium naturally.